HL7/davinci-crd/src/pagecontent/hooks.md

 {% endraw %}

 ##### Instructions
 This can be a more-sophisticated type of card because it more easily allows returned information to be tuned to the specific context of the order/encounter that triggered the hook.
 In some cases, the text returned might be generated uniquely each time a response is fired.
 It displays textual guidance to the user making the decisions.
 This text might provide clinical guidelines, suggested changes, rules around pre-authorization, or even something as simple as "No special coverage requirements".

-E.g.
+This example CDS Hook [Card](https://cds-hooks.org/specification/1.0/#card-attributes) just contains a message:

 {% raw %}
     {